Skip to content

 Examples

-The examples/ directory contains working examples for each template type:
+The examples/ directory contains pattern-focused examples (use chapkit init for a fresh starter project):

-Other Examples: - ml_pipeline/ - Multi-stage ML pipeline with hierarchical artifacts - full_featured/ - Comprehensive example with monitoring and custom routers - config_artifact/ - Configuration with artifact linking - artifact/ - Read-only artifact API - custom_migrations/ - Database migrations with custom models
+Other Patterns: - ml_pipeline/ - Multi-stage ML pipeline with hierarchical artifacts - config_artifact/ - Configuration with artifact linking - config/ - Config CRUD walkthrough - artifact/ - Read-only artifact API - library_usage/ - Using chapkit as a library with custom models - dataframe_usage/ - Working with chapkit.data.DataFrame